 In the end, people don’t want their time to be wasted, so don’t forget to keep your customers in mind when creating video content.
 You want to create something valuable for them.

-The end of a video is the ideal place to put a call to action, especially right before the part fades to black.
+The end of a video is ideal for putting a call to action, especially right before the part fades to black.
 However, this doesn’t mean you should limit yourself to placing your calls to action right at the end.

-There are many marketers who found success by placing their calls to action in the middle of their video.
+Many marketers found success by placing their calls to action in the middle of their videos.
 However, be careful when placing them in the middle since you don’t want to interrupt the flow of the video and annoy people.
 Make sure the call to action fits in naturally.

 SEO is critical, so take the time to optimize your SEO for your video.
 One of the things you can do before you upload your video is creating the right descriptions with the right hashtags and keywords.
 Don’t forget to include your website in the description so people can visit it.

 Your video descriptions are a great place to start for SEO.
-Having well-crafted descriptions does two things: It makes your video accessible to those who are physically incapable and rely on screen readers or are deaf.
+Having well-crafted descriptions does two things: It makes your video accessible to physically incapable people and relies on screen readers or are deaf.

 When you know where your customers are, it’s time to share your videos in those places.
 For example, you should be sharing them on social media platforms such as Instagram, Twitter, Facebook, etc.

-If most of your audience is on LinkedIn, then it’s a great idea to share it there.
+If most of your audience is on LinkedIn, it’s a great idea to share it.
 The point is, your video isn’t going to share itself.
 So it’s gonna take some effort for people to find your video and your site.

 About the Author

 Andre Oentoro is the founder of Breadnbeyond, an award-winning explainer video company.
 He helps businesses increase conversion rates, close more sales, and get positive ROI from explainer videos (in that order).